tspspi/pfeifferpumps/README.md

 # Unofficial control library and CLI utility for Pfeiffer turbopumps

-This is a simple _unofficial_ (it's in no way associated with Pfeiffer vaccuum or any of their partners) Python library and utility collection to work with Pfeiffer turbopumps via the RS485 interface.
+This is a simple _unofficial_ (it's in no way associated with Pfeiffer vacuum or any of their partners) Python library and utility collection to work with Pfeiffer turbopumps via the RS485 interface.